-Our 20-page guide to carbon footprinting explains what is included in organisational and product footprints, how you can measure and communicate them, and the benefits of doing so.
+Our 27-page guide to carbon footprinting explains what is included in organisational, supply chain and product footprints, how you can measure and communicate them, and the benefits of doing so.
 We also set out the specific steps you need to take to calculate your carbon footprint(s), and some of the key things to consider if you do.